Corporate Governance Statement of Arion Bank for 2016

 The management and employees of Arion Bank are conscious of the fact that the Bank’s activities affect different stakeholders and society at large.
 The Bank’s code of ethics is designed to serve as a key to responsible decision-making at Arion Bank.
 The code of ethics is approved by the Board of Directors.

-One of the main duties of the Board of Directors is to appoint a Chief Executive Officer who is responsible for the day-to-day operations in accordance with a strategy set out by the Board.
+The Board of Directors appoints a Chief Executive Officer who is responsible for the day-to-day operations in accordance with a strategy set out by the Board.
 The Board of Directors and the Chief Executive Officer shall carry out their duties with integrity and ensure that the Bank is run in a sound and reasonable manner in the interests of the customers, the community, the shareholders and the Bank itself, cf. Article 1 (1) of the Financial Undertakings Act.
 The Chief Executive Officer shall ensure that the Board receives sufficient support to carry out its duties.

+According to the Board’s Rules of Procedure the Board is permitted to establish committees to discuss particular areas of the Bank’s operations.
 At the first scheduled meeting of the new Board following the AGM the Board appoints members to each of its sub-committees and assesses whether it is necessary to appoint external members to certain committees in order to bring in a greater level of expertise.
-One of the committee members in the Board Audit and Risk Committee, Lúdvík Karl Tómasson, is not a Board Director and is independent of the Bank and its shareholders.
+One of the committee members in the Board Audit Committee and Risk Committee, Lúdvík Karl Tómasson, is not a Board Director and is independent of the Bank and its shareholders.
 The Board sub-committees are as follows:

 - Board Credit Committee: Its main task is to attend to credit issues which exceed the credit limits of its sub-committees.